Steve Hampton's on-line guide to

 barren fields in winter.

-the fields around Rds 102 and 16 are the traditional spot, but this species is getting much harder to find.
+the fields around Rds 102 and 16 are the traditional spot (and several miles in all directions), but this area has not hosted birds in years.
+This species is getting much harder to find.
+County Line Rd near Colusa County has been more reliable in recent years.

 see Mountain Plover under the species list to the right; Ferruginous and Rough-legged Hawks may also be found here.